 The UK seems to be leading the way in FinTech innovation, with the majority of the companies listed being based in Britain.
-London FinTechs make up over half of the list "in part due to the UK’s favourable regulatory environment as well as access to funding and talent," said FinTech50 founders Julie Lake and Nicky Cotter.
+London FinTechs make up over half of the list again this year, beating off entrants from Sweden, Germany, Iceland, Switzerland and Israel.

-The Hall of Fame features businesses that have demonstrated true staying power and continued innovation, with many featuring in the FinTech50 every year throughout its four-year history.
+The Hall of Fame features businesses that have demonstrated true staying power and continued innovation, with many featuring in the FinTech50 every year.

 Founded in 2006 by a team of payment professionals, Adyen now has 300 employees across six continents.
 They provide payment solutions to over 4,500 customers, including Facebook, Airbnb, Netflix and Spotify.